DoctorJohn/aiogqlc/docs/migrating.md

 # Migrating

+## From 3.x.x to 4.x.x

+Support for Python 3.7 was dropped because it reached its end of life.
+Migrate by making sure you use a newer Python version.

 ## From 2.x.x to 3.x.x

-Support for Python 3.6 was dropped because it reached it's end of life.
+Support for Python 3.6 was dropped because it reached its end of life.
 Migrate by making sure you use a newer Python version.

 ## From 1.x.x to 2.x.x

 The `GraphQLClient` constructor and how the client is used changed.
-`GraphQLClient` does not longer create it's own aiohttp client session.
+`GraphQLClient` does not longer create its own aiohttp client session.
 Instead, it takes a pre-configured sessions as an argument.

 === "1.x.x"